M4V: Multimodal Mamba for Efficient Text-to-Video Generation: Experiments

 \subsection{Experimental Settings}

 \textbf{Training Dataset.} Our model is trained on a diverse and extensive collection of publicly available and proprietary image and public video datasets.
 For image data, we utilize the LAION-aesthetic dataset~\citep{schuhmann2022laion}, 40 million synthetic images generated by Midjourney, 40 million images sourced from Instagram, and 10 million internally curated portrait images.
 For video data, we incorporate WebVid-10M~\citep{bain2021frozen}, OpenVid-1M~\citep{nan2024openvid}, 1 million high-resolution, watermark-free videos from the Open-Sora Plan~\citep{pku2024open}.
 After preprocessing, the final training set comprises approximately 10 million single-shot video clips.
-Although public video datasets contain a variety of scenes, they typically include relatively few videos featuring high-quality human motion.
-We conduct an initial additional investigation into leveraging approximately 80,000 videos synthesized using HunyuanVideo~\cite{kong2024hunyuanvideo} with prompts provided by GPT-4o, primarily depicting subjects engaged in diverse motion activities.

-\textbf{Implementation Details.} Our training framework is built upon PyramidFlow, which allows efficient training with both spatial and temporal pyramid.
-The 3D Variational Autoencoder (VAE) from PyramidFlow is employed to encode video into latent space, utilizing an $8 \times 8 \times 8$ downsampling factor.
-Same as PyramidFlow, we use three pyramid stages.
-To accelerate the training of Mamba blocks, inspired by~\cite{wang2024mamba}, we initialize part of the parameters in Mamba with pre-trained attention weights (see \cref{app:pretrain_init} for more details).
+\textbf{Implementation Details.} Our primary study is built upon the PyramidFlow framework, which enables efficient training with both spatial and temporal pyramids.
+Unless otherwise specified, \underline{all results} reported in the following experiments are based on the PyramidFlow framework, with the scope of replacing all unified Transformer blocks with our MM-DiM blocks.
+To accelerate the training of Mamba blocks, inspired by~\citet{wang2024mamba}, we initialize part of the parameters in Mamba with pre-trained attention weights (see Appendix for more details).
 Besides, we introduce linearly increasing levels of corruptive noise to the conditioning frames, which improves the training stability in the early training stages.
 To efficiently pretrain the M4V model, we adopt a progressive training strategy.
-The process begins with text-to-image (T2I) training at 384p resolution, then gradually increase the resolution from 384p to 768p and extend the video length from 57, 121 and 241 frames, training with both image and video data.
+The process begins with text-to-image (T2I) training at 384p resolution, then gradually increase from 384p to 768p and extend the video length from 57, 121 and 241 frames, training with both image and video data.
 This staged approach facilitates stable adaptation to more complex tasks and longer token sequences.
-More details can be found in \cref{app:training,app:implementation_linearnoise}.
+More details can be found in Appendix.